lemlac/pylem/docs/reference.md

 # Remove and return the last itemlast_item = inventory.pop()  # 'keyboard' (inventory is now ['laptop', 'monitor'])
 ```

-##### Arrays (`arr`)
+##### Static Arrays (`arr`)

-Arrays don't have as many bells and whistles as lists.
-They're designed to be a static and low-level data type for where performance is critical.
+Static arrays don't have as many bells and whistles as lists.
+They're designed to be a low-level data type for where performance is critical.

-Arrays are declared like lists but in contexts where an `arr` type is expected, similar to `chr`.
+Static arrays are declared like lists but in contexts where an `arr` type is expected, similar to `chr`.
 You can also use the constructor `arr()` on an array literal which will compile to a static array with no overhead or casting.

 ```py
 chr_arr: arr[chr, 5] = ['h',"e",'l',"l",'o']